ibm-cloud-docs/containers/cs_clusters.md

     1. Enable [VRF](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) in your IBM Cloud infrastructure account.
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
     2. [Enable your {{site.data.keyword.cloud_notm}} account to use service endpoints](/docs/resources?topic=resources-private-network-endpoints#getting-started).
     3. **Optional, private service endpoint only**: Set up connectivity to the private network.
 The Kubernetes master is accessible through the private service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPN connection](/docs/infrastructure/iaas-vpn?topic=VPN-getting-started) or [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link).
 However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.cloud_notm}} Direct Link.
 You can expose the private service endpoint of the master for your cluster users by using a private network load balancer (NLB).
 The private NLB exposes the private service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.cloud_notm}} Direct Link connection.
 If you enable only the private service endpoint, you can use the Kubernetes dashboard or temporarily enable the public service endpoint to create the private NLB.
 For more information, see [Accessing clusters through the private service endpoint](/docs/containers?topic=containers-clusters#access_on_prem).
-    4. **Optional, VPC clusters only**: If you want your VPC clusters to communicate with classic clusters over the private network interface, you can choose to set up classic infrastructure access from the VPC that your cluster is in.
-Note that you can set up classic infrastructure access for only one VPC per region.
-For more information, see [Setting up access to your Classic Infrastructure from VPC](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).

   * **Classic clusters only, non-VRF and non-service endpoint accounts**: If you do not set up your account to use VRF and service endpoints, you can create only classic clusters that use VLAN spanning to communicate with each other on the public and private network.
     * To use the public service endpoint only (run internet-facing workloads):